Newport News Redevelopment & Housing Authority Collaboration

 The Newport News Redevelopment and Housing Authority (NNRHA) has been a vital partner to the City and the EDA in achieving the redevelopment goals of the Southeast Community.
 NNRHA housing projects along Jefferson Avenue and in its immediate vicinity will enhance the streetscape and Brooks Crossing projects and help return the commercial corridor to a bustling area for living, working, dining and shopping.

 2713 Jefferson Avenue

-The renovation of the stately 100-year-old Roam Building on Jefferson Avenue and 28th Street is nearing completion.
-Construction company MGT has tackled this complex project by completely re-framing the interior of all three floors and installing all new plumbing and electrical, as well as a new roof.
-Interior build-out and exterior improvements continue into early 2014.
-NNRHA is marketing the 14 one-bedroom apartments and full occupancy is anticipated by summer of 2014.
+The renovation of the stately 100+-year old Roam Building on Jefferson Avenue and 28th Street was completed in April 2014.
+Construction company MGT tackled this complex project by completely reframing the interior of all three floors, installing all new plumbing and electrical, as well as adding a new roof and an elevator.
+Upon completion of building improvements, NNRHA re-branded the structure as The Lofts on Jefferson and marketed the 14 one-bedroom apartments.
+Full occupancy was achieved by summer of 2014.